 - No musical accompaniment.
 No props.
 No costumes. (ie; clothing related to the content of your poem)

 - Two performers with the highest scores in each State's Heats will proceed to the State Final

-- Employees of libraries or venues that are hosting heats may not compete.
+- Employees of Word Travels, Australian Poetry Slam and venues that are hosting heats may not compete.

 For more information on the Australian Poetry Slam: Contact us